- * Escollera Sarandí

 1866).
 Active; focal plane 17 m (56 ft); four white flashes every

 10 s.
 14 m (46 ft) round "barbell" fiberglass tower, flared at top

 and bottom, mounted on the circular caisson of the 1915 lighthouse.

 Lighthouse painted with red and white horizontal bands.
 No lantern.

-Miguel Cuestas has a photo, and additional photos are
+A 2011 photo and additional photos are

-available.
+available, and Bing has a satellite view.
 There is a postage

 stamp image of the original lighthouse, which had a round light tower centered on a square keeper's quarters.
 Located